Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

     // * Suggested by Copilot
     ```

->[!Note]
+> [!NOTE]
->The reason GitHub Copilot suggests the `[HttpGet("search")]` method is because it understands that the comment is a description of the method.
+> The reason GitHub Copilot suggests the `[HttpGet("search")]` method is because it understands that the comment is a description of the method.
 It also understands that the method is a GET method and that it has a parameter `name` of type `string`.

 ## Optional Labs